 - Your tax debt was assessed by the IRS more than 240 days prior to your bankruptcy or it was never assessed.

-A personal bankruptcy lawyer can evaluate your taxes and help you understand your legal options.
+A personal bankruptcy attorney in Louisville, KY can evaluate your taxes and help you understand your legal options.
 You may decide which type of bankruptcy to file based on the status of your tax debt.
-An attorney can help you make that decision strategically.
+A Paducah personal bankruptcy attorney can help you make that decision strategically.

 How often can I file bankruptcy?